gutenbergtools/gutenbergsite/site/index.md

 {% include latest_books_template.html %}

 **Trouble downloading?** In late September 2023 we began getting reports from people using Google Chrome who could no longer download EPUB or other formats.
 This seems to be due to a change in Chrome.
 Instead, try right-clicking then use the "Save as..." or similar menu to save to your computer.
+Or, try using a different web browser.

 **No fee or registration!** Everything from Project Gutenberg is gratis, libre, and completely without cost to readers.
 If you find Project Gutenberg useful, please consider a small donation to help Project Gutenberg digitize more books, maintain its online presence, and improve Project Gutenberg programs and offerings.
 Other ways to help include digitizing, proofreading and formatting, or reporting errors.